-We've launched a series of free webinars to support members and trainees during the pandemic.
+We produce a series of free webinars to support members and trainees.

 View our FAQs page for more information on how to join the webinars.

 Catch up with all of our free webinars for members.
 Webinars from the current year are available below.
 An archive of older webinars from previous years is also available.

 This webinar focussed on the important role of film in mental health to help reach a wider, more diverse population, in the hope this helps normalise mental health in communities and earlier prevention of ill health.